zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/upgrading-to-liferay-7-2/08-using-the-upgrade-tool.md

-# Executing the Upgrade Tool
+# Using the Upgrade Tool

 This article provides an overview of how to use the upgrade tool within your application server.